 - Number of developers who should have access to the code repositories.

-- Number of microfrontends to be developed using Modyo's Command Line Interface (CLI).
+- Number of micro frontends that will be developed using Modyo's Command Line Interface (CLI).

 - Number of pre-production environments to be used as part of the development.